Updated for 2019: This post has been updated with new information.

 Taking a spill on your icy driveway is bad enough when you’re carrying your car keys.
 So imagine wiping out while carrying a dresser full of clothes.
 Scary scenario, for us and for our movers.
 (And one reason people prefer to move in summer.)

 If the forecast for your move date calls for moisture and freezing temps, you might be thinking: Should I cover my front walk and driveway with salt or sand?
-Here we’re going to tell you all you need to know to keep everyone and everything around you safe.
+Sand is used to cover up the snow, salt will melt it.

 Now let’s decide whether to melt that ice or cover it up.

 If Mother Nature insists on coating the driveway with ice, we have two choices.
 We can either melt it or cover it up.
 The answer depends on how cold it is, as well as how much you care if it gets into the environment.
 In either case, the biggest priority is traction.

 Covering up ice in our way can be quick and pretty easy.
 All we need is a bag or two of sand.

 Sand is less toxic, much cheaper, and works immediately.

 But you might have to keep reapplying it.
 Keep in mind these few things:

 - Since sand provides traction, once it gets ground into the snow or ice it becomes less effective.
 As many times as you or your movers will be walking back and forth on it, you’ll likely have to put more down once or twice during the move.